cdgriffith/Reusables/README.rst

         # 2016-04-25 19:42:52,633 : 315147 MainThread : reusables.log INFO Example log entry

-Because GitHub's ReStructuredText tables don't preserve whitespace (even with literals), which is important to show distinction in these formatters, here's it in a code block instead.
+Because ReStructuredText tables don't preserve whitespace (even with literals), which is important to show distinction in these formatters, here's it in a code block instead.

 .. code::